 Have you ever seen an 80-year old who is still so full of life and wondered, what’s the secret?
 What makes one person live productively into his or her later years, while another disengages and withdraws?
-You might assume that physical health is the most important factor in determining how vibrant we are as we get older, but in most cases, it’s not.
+You might assume that physical health is the most important factor in determining how vibrant we are as we get age, but in most cases, it’s not.
 Even if you face physical challenges, your life can be as full as it ever was—if not more so.
-Gary Frost, Ph.D., adjunct professor in the College of Public Health at the University of Arizona in Tucson, and an expert on aging, shares his insights into what makes people grow old with happiness, health and vitality.
+Gary Frost, Ph.D., adjunct professor in the College of Public Health at the University of Arizona in Tucson, and an expert on aging, shares his insights into what makes people advance with happiness, health and vitality.

-Q: What is the definition of old?
+Q: What is the definition of "old?"

 Q: How so?

 A: Behavioral age is about approaches and attitudes in life, and it’s a choice.
 We all know "young" 78-year-olds and "old" 38-year-olds.
 There are three things that are critical to staying vibrant, in addition to maintaining a certain level of movement and fitness: learning, having social networks and living with purpose.